agiresearch/OpenP5/README.md

-# OpenP5: An open-source platform for LLM-based Recommendation development, finetuning, and evaluation
+# OpenP5: An Open-source Platform for LLM-based Recommendation Development, Fine-tuning, and Evaluation

 ## Introduction